Making a living as an entrepreneur is not easy.

 With that said, I want to share some of the wealth I’ve learned in Year 1 with you.

-For the entrepreneur reading this and the person who considers quitting their job and starting their own business, this is an open door into my past year and the top 5 most valuable lessons I’ve learned.
+For the entrepreneur reading this and the person who considers quitting their job (like this article suggests) and starting their own business, this is an open door into my past year and the top 5 most valuable lessons I’ve learned.

 I hope you gain some insight from my thoughts.